pulp-platform/dory/README.md

 ### Input
 The framework receives as input:
 1. an ONNX quantized network generated with the Nemo tool.
 Refer to [nemo](https://github.com/pulp-platform/nemo) for Nemo framework installation and execution.
+2. an ONNX quantized network generated with Quantlab tool.

-Note that only a standard format 8-bit quantized produced by NEMO can be read; key features:
+Note that only a standard format 8-bit quantized produced by NEMO/Quantlab can be read given the specific nodes' sequences that are recognized by DORY;
-1. Convolution, Pooling or Matmul/Gemm layers supported;
-2. Sequences of Mul-Add and Mul-Div recognized as Batch normalization and re-quantization;
-Note that other kinds of sequences are not supported (e.g. individual Mul operators).
 Examples are given inside [DORY examples](https://github.com/pulp-platform/dory_examples)

 Installation
 ------------
-The execution of dory requires the following folders:
+The execution of DORY for 8-bits networks requires the following folders:
 1. dory: repository with the framework
 2. pulp-nn: repository with backend kernels developed for DORY flow execution